donchodonev/ASP.NET-MVC-Forum/README.md

 * Post comment deletion validation
 * Post comment deletion option shown only for comment author and admin
 * Post reporting
+* Post auto-reporting on-creation when profane words are contained in post title or content

 * Admin area
 * Post report resolving and restoring (admin has the option to visit Post from the report card and/or view report text content and how much time has passed since it's creation)